Tools4everBV/HelloID-Conn-Prov-Target-NedapOns-Users-ReadMe/README.md

 ## Introduction
 This Repository does only contain the README.
 The source code can be found in a private repository and is meant only for internal use.
 Link to the repository: [Nedap Ons Users](https://github.com/Tools4everBV/HelloID-Conn-Prov-Target-NedapONS-Users)

 Nedap Ons provides a REST API to programmatically interact with its services and data.
-The connector manages the Nedap accounts, DefaultScope and Provisioning roles.
+The connector manages the Nedap accounts, DefaultScope, and Provisioning roles.
 The roles and the Defaultscope can be assigned as entitlement and the scope of the teams and locations are calculated based on a specified property in the HelloID contracts.
 To map the property to the actual Nedap Team or Location additional mapping is required.

 ## Getting Started